kambalatech/NorenApi-Py/README.md

 ### Search Scrips
 The call can be made to get the exchange provided token for a scrip or alternately can search for a partial string to get a list of matching scrips
 Trading Symbol:
-oSymbolName + ExpDate + 'F' for all data having InstrumentName starting with FUT oSymbolName + ExpDate + 'P' + StrikePrice for all data having InstrumentName starting with OPT and with OptionType PE oSymbolName + ExpDate + 'C' + StrikePrice for all data having InstrumentName starting with OPT and with OptionType C
+oSymbolName + ExpDate + 'F' for all data having InstrumentName starting with FUT oSymbolName + ExpDate + 'P' + StrikePrice for all data having InstrumentName starting with OPT and with OptionType PE oSymbolName + ExpDate + 'C' + StrikePrice for all data having InstrumentName starting with OPT and with OptionType C For MCX, F to be ignored for FUT instruments
 ```
 api.searchscrip(exchange='NSE', searchtext='REL')
 ```